mkeeter/antimony/doc/USAGE.md

 There are three panes in the editor window:
 - The top pane is the script
 - The middle pane is any output sent to `stdout` (e.g. with `print`)
-- The botton pane is any Python error that occured during execution.
+- The botton pane is any Python error that occured during execution

 The lower two panes only appear when needed
 (i.e. when something was sent to `stdout`